joe2475/Coding-Challenge-Fall2021/README.md

 The final score for this text was a postive sentiment at 48.28%.
 The negative score ended at roughly 27.59%.
 And the neutral score ended up at 24.13% This means that overall the sentiment of the text was positive.
 This was kind of surprising to me given the the first paragraph.
 I expected it to be pretty neutral in all.

+Need to run pip install vadersentiment to install the required libraries.

 Resources:
   Simplifying Sentiment Analysis using VADER in Python (on Social Media Text)
   https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f